 Leaving Karamea we head down the west coast, stopping at the many sights on the way including the pancake rocks of Punakaiki and a walk in the Paparoa national park.

-Milford Sound (1 night in the National Park subject to availability)
+Milford Sound (2 nights in the National Park subject to availability)

 Alternative accommodation at Te Anau

-On our final morning we plan our departure time to your flight time aiming to arrive in Queenstown around lunchtime.
-Flights leave mid afternoon connecting from Auckland to your home base.
+On our final day it's free time before a transfer to the airport for your flight home.
+Flights generally leave mid afternoon connecting to international flights from Auckland to your home base.

-Accommodation on this trip is an eclectic mixture, of lodges, gay homestay and B&B, guest houses, and hotels, all twin share, and mostly with en-suite (if solo we will buddy you up with a mate or pay a small single supplement to have a room of your own guaranteed) Wherever possible we stay in gay owned or managed accommodation, and as always on our trips we choose character value places over ''Glam'', around 3* with a central location.
-Depending on numbers we use Gay adventure travel home or farm stays, and our lodge in the national park at Milford sound is shared bathrooms.
+Accommodation on this trip is an eclectic mixture, of lodges, motels, guest houses, and hotels, all twin share, and mostly with en-suite (if solo we will buddy you up with a mate or pay a small single supplement to have a room of your own guaranteed) Wherever possible we stay in gay owned or managed accommodation, and as always on our trips we choose character value places over ''Glam'', around 3* with a central location.
 All are clean and comfortable and give you a real Kiwi feel.
 No chain hotels here, so again think adventure rather than tour group bland hotels.
-Some places will include breakfast and sometimes we will make our own continental style.
+Breakfast is rarely included in New Zealand accomodation and mostly we will make our own continental style or visit a cafe.

 On this trip you will need a pair of good walking boots, a light day pack, and a rain jacket for or walking days and a swimming costume for when the sea looks too tempting to resist.

 The south island has little commercial gay life in the places we visit.
-Mostly, with 6-10 people travelling together, we'll create our own environment and we will stay in gay owned places where possible.
+Mostly, with 6-8 people travelling together, we'll create our own environment.

 New Zealand South Island a 14 day adventure.